MarinaRdrgs/MarinaRdrgs/README.md

 - I've got a practical and analytical mindset, along with a continuously growing problem-solving skill
 - I'm a translator, working mainly on EN-PTBR
 - I'm also interested in Machine Learning, and Marketing & Business issues
-- An internship would be much appreciated.
-I am actively looking for an opportunity right now.
 - Some of my other favourite things are gaming, reading, and any dessert with strawberries. :strawberry:
 ---
 #### You can communicate with me in:
 - Portuguese (native)
 - English (fluent)
 - Spanish (intermediate)
-- I am also (slowly) working on my German as well, so if you have any tips feel free to message me.
 ---
 #### Tools and Programming Languages:
 <code><img height="20" src="https://cdn.jsdelivr.net/npm/simple-icons@3.12.2/icons/html5.svg"></code>